AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 # Prerequisites

 ## Arrowhead local cloud in insecure mode.
 You need a local arrowhead cloud with all core services running insecure mode in order to run this example.
+For this example I used the compile code option to install arrowhead.
+To disable secure make sure to edit the ssl.enabled = true to false in all the core systems, i.e. service registry, authorization and orchestrator, application.properties file.
+That file is located in the target folder of each individual core system.

 Go to eclipse arrowheads [github](https://github.com/eclipse-arrowhead/core-java-spring) for information on that.